-My interest lie in engaging recreational audiences around the natural world through hands-on exploration, self-discovery, and through observations.
-This free-choice learning environment is ideal to connect learners with nature, the outdoors, and is found in parks, zoos, nature centers, aquariums, arboretums, museums and visitor centers.
-Students gain insights into nature environmental program development, implementation and evaluation.
-They learn how the natural world works, is ever changing and how to teach this to others as outdoor educators or environmental interpreters.
-I teach undergraduate and graduate classes in Environmental Interpretation, Environmental Issue in New Zealand, Tourism and Environmental Education.
+My interests lie in engaging recreational audiences around the natural world through hands-on exploration, self-discovery, and observations.
+This free-choice learning environment is ideal to connect learners with nature and the outdoors, and it is found in parks, zoos, nature centers, aquariums, arboretums, museums, and visitor centers.
+Students gain insights into nature environmental program development, implementation, and evaluation.
+They learn how the natural world works, is ever-changing, and how to teach this to others as outdoor educators or environmental interpreters.
+I teach undergraduate and graduate classes in Environmental Interpretation, Environmental Issues in New Zealand, and Tourism and Environmental Education.

-I have published papers on Best Practice for Environmental Field Day, program evaluations and the delivering of STEM programs on the White Earth Indian Reservation.
-I have developed environmental education curriculum, advanced classes for the MN Master Naturalist program and work as an evaluator for Federal grants.
+I have published papers on Best Practice for Environmental Field Day, program evaluations, and the delivery of STEM programs on the White Earth Indian Reservation.
+I have developed environmental education curriculum and advanced classes for the MN Master Naturalist program.
+Additionally, I work as an evaluator for Federal grants.

 I am a Certified Interpretive Trainer for the National Association for Interpretation (NAI) and Sanctioned Trainer of Certified Interpretive Guides (October 2015).
-I have received State recognition by the Minnesota Community and Natural Resources Association: Excellence in Natural Resources for my research in Best Practices for Field Days (2009).
-In addition, National recognition by USDA CSREES Certificate of Appreciation for work on the White Earth Reservation’s Science and Math Summer School Program.
-(2001).
+I have received state recognition by the Minnesota Community and Natural Resources Association: Excellence in Natural Resources for my research in Best Practices for Field Days (2009).
+In addition, I received national recognition: the USDA-CSREES Certificate of Appreciation for my work on the White Earth Reservation’s Science and Math Summer School Program (2001).